bdusell/rau/README.rst

     bash scripts/docker_shell.bash --build

+(If you don't have an NVIDIA GPU, don't install the NVIDIA Container Toolkit, and run the above command with the flag ``--cpu`` added.)

 Install Python dependencies.
 This can be done by installing the package manager `Poetry <https://python-poetry.org/docs/#installation>`_ (it's already installed in the Docker container) and running this script::